plone/Products.CMFPlone/Products/CMFPlone/tests/robot/robodoc/README.rst

 Environment variable ``APPLY_PROFILES`` can be set to a comma separated list of Generic Setup profiles and is used by the very special test fixture ``PLONE_ROBOT_TESTING`` to prepare a Plone site with those profiles installed.
 There's also an another special variable ``CONFIGURE_PACKAGES`` that can be set to a comma separated list of package names (e.g. to ``plone.app.iterate``) to configure more profiles to be available for ``APPLY_PROFILES``.

-A special variable ``ROBOT_SERVER:True`` must be set for Robot Framework test runner  for the test suite to be aware of being executed against long-running robot server.
+A special variable ``ROBOT_SERVER:True`` must be set for Robot Framework test runner to fix the test suite to be aware of being executed against long-running robot server.